mcgougho/lmFScreen/README.md

    - Selective **point estimates**
    - Naive (unadjusted) counterparts for comparison

 This procedure ensures **valid inference** conditional on rejection of the overall null hypothesis.
+To install the `lmFScreen` package from GitHub, run the following in your R console: `devtools::install_github("mcgougho/lmFScreen")`.

 ---